Politics

 Minnesota House and Senate election, 2024

-Who will control the U.S. House and Senate in 2023?
+Control of the U.S. House and Senate in 2023

 All politics & election analysis

-In addition to the president’s office, 34 U.S. Senate seats and all 435 U.S. House seats are on the ballot this year.
-Going into the election the general consensus among election forecasters (for example 538, The Economist and Cook Political Report) is that Republicans have a good chance of flipping control of the Senate, but that the presidency and the House are too close to call.
-Thus, the 2024 election will likely usher in either a Republican trifecta for the fourth time in this century, or a newly-reshuffled divided federal government.
+In addition to the president’s office, 34 U.S. Senate seats and all 435 U.S. House seats were on the ballot this year.
+Going into the election the general consensus among election forecasters (for example 538, The Economist and Cook Political Report) was that Republicans had a good chance of flipping control of the Senate, but that the presidency and the House were too close to call.

 U.S. Senate

-The 34 seats up for election this year include 19 held by Democrats, four held by Democratic-leaning independents, and 11 held by Republicans.
-According to Ballotpedia, twenty-six of the races include incumbents who are trying to hold on to their seats, and eight are open seats.
+The 34 seats that were up for election this year included 19 held by Democrats, four held by Democratic-leaning independents, and 11 held by Republicans.
+According to Ballotpedia, twenty-six of the races include incumbents who were trying to hold on to their seats, and eight are open seats due to incumbents retiring or moving on to other offices.

 Note: Click here for graphic of election outcomes 2000-2022.